rustfoundation/foundation.rust-lang.org/news/rust-trademark-policy-draft-revision-next-steps.md

 byline:
 description: >-
-  Here’s what’s next with the Rust Trademark Policy revision process as we review your feedback on the initial draft and work to address it.
+  Here’s what’s next with the Rust Trademark Policy revision process as we review your feedback on the initial draft and work to address it in a new version.
 date: 2023-04-17T13:30:00Z
 tags:
   - rust project